-- Make sure that your content skill or any of its feeds does not emulate a music streaming service.
+- Verify that your flash briefing skill does not emulate a music streaming service.

-Customer trust is important to us.
-To protect customer data, your skill must meet Amazon’s security requirements.
+Customer trust is important to Amazon.
+To protect customer data, your flash briefing skill must meet Amazon’s security requirements.

-- Make sure you are using HTTPS where required.
-URLs for content links must be HTTPS, however it is recommended that all URLs provided with your skill are HTTPS.
+Verify that you are using HTTPS where required.
+URLs for content links must use HTTPS, however we recommend that all URLs in your skill use HTTPS.

-- If you have provided a URL to display in the Alexa app when a feed plays or is read, make sure the page content loads when the URL is visited, that the page does not redirect to another site, contain malware or viruses, or cause a download to initiate.
+If you include a URL to appear in the feed when Alexa reads or plays your content, verify that the page content loads when the URL is visited.
+Verify that the page does not redirect to another site, contain malware or viruses, or download a file.

-Each feed you provide with your skill must be provided as properly formatted JSON or XML/RSS.
+Each feed you include in your flash briefing skill must be properly formatted JSON or XML/RSS.
 For format details, see the Flash Briefing Skill API Feed Reference.
-In addition, prior to submitting your skill for certification, check for the following common formatting mistakes:
+Before you submit your skill for certification, check for the following common formatting errors:

-- Make sure that your text-to-speech content does not contain any special characters such as HTML, XML, SSML tags or nonstandard punctuation.
+- Verify that your text-to-speech (TTS) content does not contain any special characters such as HTML, XML, SSML tags or nonstandard punctuation.

-- Ensure all required item elements such as date and unique ID are present.
+- Verify that all required item elements, such as date and unique ID, are present.

-- Ensure the date entries for your feed items accurately reflect the date of the content.
+- Verify that the date entries for your feed items accurately reflect the date of the content.
 Older items maybe be ignored by Alexa.

-- Make sure your JSON or XML is formatted properly with the correct opening and closing brackets and no extra characters.
+- Verify that your JSON or XML is formatted properly with the correct opening and closing brackets, and no extra characters.

-- For audio feeds, make sure the URL for the feed audio is HTTPS.
+- For audio feeds, verify that the URL for the feed audio uses HTTPS.

-Skills that operate as expected are important to us.
-You need to perform functional tests of your content skill to ensure that the descriptions display in the Alexa app and accurately describe the skill and its feeds.
-In addition, you need to make sure that when enabled, the feed is read or played as expected.
+Skills that operate as expected are important to Amazon.
+Verify that the description that appears the Alexa app accurately describes the skill and its feeds.
+Perform functional tests of your flash briefing skill to verify that when enabled, Alexa reads or plays the feed as expected.

 In the developer console

-- Play the skill's error message by using the arrow button in the developer console.
-Make sure the error message is understandable and accurately refers to this content skill.
+- Listen to the error message for your skill by using the arrow button.
+Verify that the error message is understandable and accurately refers to this content skill.